8 Password Storage Best Practices

 3. Use browser-based password managers.

-Most browsers have password storage managers that record and recall your passwords, usernames, and even credit card details.
+Most browsers have password managers that record and recall your passwords, usernames, and credit card details.
 Unfortunately, because passwords kept in browsers aren't routinely encrypted, this ease might come at the expense of security.
 Instead, delete passwords saved in browsers and generate store, and encrypt passwords with a safe, personal password storage manager.

 4. Reuse passwords.